lyubenov1/Techie/README.md

-### Products page sample
+### Products page
 Dynamic filtering, with filters and filter option counters automatically updating on reload.
-Sorting by different criteria (by price lowest to highest and vice versa, by rating, by discount, by newest) .Pagination of 25 products per page.
+Sorting by different criteria (by price lowest to highest and vice versa, by rating, by discount, by newest).
+Pagination of 25 products per page.

 <img src="src/main/resources/static/images/products_sample_1.png" alt="Products page">

-### Product page sample № 1
+### Product page № 1
 Smooth transition change of main picture when hovering over one of the thumbnail images.
 Specs and description.
 Anonymous and authenticated users can add a product to their shopping cart.
 Only authenticated users, however, can use their wishlist.
 If a user has more than one wishlist, clicking on the "Save" button, makes a dropdown menu expand, containing the names of the wishlists.

 <img src="src/main/resources/static/images/products_sample_2.png" alt="Product page">

-### Product page sample № 2
+### Product page № 2
 Products of similar price range and of the same category are suggested as "Similar Products".

 <img src="src/main/resources/static/images/products_sample_3.png" alt="Product page">

-### Product page sample № 3
+### Product page № 3
 Authenticated users can write reviews and upload up to 3 photos per review.
 They can also vote thumbs up or thumbs down on each reviewer's review.
 Authors of reviews can edit or delete their own reviews, while moderators and admins can delete any review.

 <img src="src/main/resources/static/images/products_sample_4.png" alt="Product page">